 The new property portal & their initial obstacles

-The new portal was created by a bunch of agents that were fed up of Rightmove’s allegedly extortionate pricing structure, so ambitiously packaged together an alternative solution, which took 4 years to develop and is substantially cheaper for agents to join.
+OnTheMarket was created by a bunch of agents that were fed up of Rightmove’s allegedly extortionate pricing structure, so ambitiously packaged together an alternative solution, which took 4 years to develop and is substantially cheaper for agents to join.
 Seems like a reasonable idea.
 I’m frequently hearing groans and mutterings from agents, complaining about the excruciating (and escalating) costs of using Rightmove.
-While that maybe true, you certainly can’t accuse Rightmove of not working.
+While that might be true, you certainly can’t accuse Rightmove of not working.

 According to this BBC report, Rightmove’s basic fees are £720 a month for each branch of a sales agency, and £395 a month for each branch of a lettings agency.
 OTM said its typical fees for a selling agent might range from £177 a month to £655 a month depending on its location.
 The prince differential clearly opens up the margins and allows for savings.
 Although, there’s not much difference between £720 and £655 (Rightmove’s average Vs OTM’s top-end price), which left me voraciously scratching my head.
 And I’ve heard Zoopla is cheaper than both for some agents.
 So are OTM really that much better value considering how much smaller they are?
 If you put a price on each lead, they’ll probably work out more expensive.
 Anyways, whatever.